TOWN OF OCEAN CITY

 Projected Program revenue and Admissions/Rental revenue have been estimated to increase nearly $35,000 for FY 23.
 Program revenue includes fees for programs, camps, and leagues.
-Concession revenue is budgeted to increase $4,200.
+Concession revenue is budgeted to decrease $3,200.
 Franchise fees from the kayak concession at Northside Park are estimated at $25,000, as the franchise will be renegotiated in FY 22.

 There are four full-time positions budgeted in the Administration division and nine full-time positions budgeted in the Programs division.
 One full-time Recreation Supervisor position was added in FY 19 by the conversion of two part-time Recreation Coordinator positions, and the savings from the retirement of a long-term Recreation Supervisor.
 One additional part-time, year-round Recreation Coordinator position is still funded.
-The part-time Marketing and Advertising Coordinator position was eliminated in FY 21, and savings were used to convert a part-time Facilities Monitor position to full-time, effective January 1, 2021 in the Council Adopted budget.
-A step increase effective January 1, 2021 has been included.
+The part-time Marketing and Advertising Coordinator position was eliminated in FY 21, and savings were used to convert a part-time Facilities Monitor position to full-time for ½ year in the FY 21 Adopted budget.
+A step increase effective January 1, 2022 has been included.
 Salaries and Wages also reflect the pay table changes for FY 22 and FY 23, and increase $34,189 as a result of the wage increases.
-Estimates for retirement increase for FY 21, while estimates for worker’s compensation and retiree health decrease.
+Estimates for retirement increase for FY 22, while estimates for health insurance and worker’s compensation decrease.

 CHANGES IN OPERATIONS: